mark31408a/myfirstgo/Readme.md

 the whole package will pack into basic.tar.gz inside "fabric-sample/test-network"

-we are using basic1.0 as the name of chaincode, take it easy to try another name.
+we are using basic as the name of chaincode, take it easy to try another name.

 #### Install the chaincode package
->>>The content below is a brief copy of https://hyperledger-fabric.readthedocs.io/en/release-2.2/deploy_chaincode.html

 ##### set to org1
 ```shell